Murli0399/Java_Interview_Question/README.md

 - 117 .
 When should asserts be used?
 - 118 .
 What is garbage collection?
 - 119 .
 Can you explain garbage collection with an example?
 - 120 .
-When is garbage collection run?
+When is the garbage collection run?
 - 121 .
-What are best practices on garbage collection?
+What are the best practices on garbage collection?
 - 122 .
 What are initialization blocks?
 - 123 .
 What is a static initializer?
 - 124 .
 What is an instance initializer block?
 - 125 .
 What is tokenizing?
 - 126 .
 Can you give an example of tokenizing?
 - 127 .
 What is serialization?
 - 128 .
-How do you serialize an object using serializable interface?
+How do you serialize an object using a serializable interface?
 - 129 .
 How do you de-serialize in Java?
 - 130 .
 What do you do if only parts of the object have to be serialized?
 - 131 .
 How do you serialize a hierarchy of objects?